 Why should you Tempo Train?

 This running workout will push you to run harder and faster for longer periods of time.
 This is done by increasing your anaerobic threshold (the point where oxygen is not being delivered fast enough to the muscles and causing lactic acid to build up and fatigue to set in.)
 By increasing your anaerobic threshold you are helping your body to adapt to running at a faster pace while pushing fatigue off allowing you to run faster for longer periods of time without tiring so easily.

-Training your body to resist reaching it's anaerobic threshold is so beneficial when it comes to the marathon and half-marathon when we want to go long distances and do not want to tire to quickly.
-They are also easy and fun to run and all and are the perfect workout for those who are just starting a speed training phase.
+Training your body to resist reaching it's anaerobic threshold is so beneficial when it comes to the marathon and half-marathon when we want to go long distances and do not want to tire too quickly.

 If you are trying to beat a time goal then tempo workouts should definitely be a part of the meat of your speed training plan.